ucoruh/ce204-object-oriented-programming/docs/week-1/ce204-week-1.en.md

 ### Types of frameworks

 - A *horizontal* framework provides general application facilities that a large number of applications can use
-- A *vertical* framework (*application framework*) is more ‘complete’ but still needs some slots to be filled to adapt it to specific application needs
+- A *vertical* framework (*application framework*) is more 'complete' but still needs some slots to be filled to adapt it to specific application needs

 ![center h:300px](assets/2022-02-22-13-04-28-image.png)